3/4 Of

 Step 3: Check Your Work

 Quick sanity check: Half a mile is 2,640 feet.
-Because of that, a full mile is 5,280.
+A full mile is 5,280.
 Since 3/4 is between those two, 3,960 makes sense.
 If your answer is way off, double-check your multiplication.

 Alternative Method: Visual Estimation